Canadian titles debate: The Nickle Resolution

 The Nickle Resolution was a motion brought forward in 1917 by Conservative MP William Folger Nickle in the House of Commons of Canada.
 There had been controversy before the end of World War I over the honouring of Canadians—especially the appointment of Sam Hughes as a Knight Commander of the Order of the Bath (a non-hereditary honour) in 1915 and the elevation of Hugh Graham as the Baron Atholstan (a hereditary honour)—and the qualifications of recipients.
 Prime Minister Sir Robert Borden disapproved of the process by which Canadians were nominated for honours and, in March 1917, drafted a policy stating that all names had to be vetted by the prime minister before the list was sent to Westminster.

-Nickle, however, at the same time, alleged that the granting of hereditary titles to Canadians was itself inconsistent with democratic values.
-Nickle's detractors, however, charged him with being motivated more by spite and chagrin over his failed attempt to obtain a knighthood for his father-in-law, Daniel Gordon, the principal of Queen's University in Kingston, Ontario.
+At the same time, Nickle alleged that the granting of hereditary titles to Canadians was itself inconsistent with democratic values.
+Nickle's detractors charged him with being motivated more by spite and chagrin over his failed attempt to obtain a knighthood for his father-in-law, Daniel Gordon, the principal of Queen's University in Kingston, Ontario.
 Regardless, Nickle successfully moved a resolution through the House calling for an address to be made to King George V requesting that he no longer grant hereditary peerages and knighthoods to Canadians and that all such titles held by Canadians become extinct upon the death of the incumbent.
-The motion was carried by the House of Commons; though, Nickle himself voted against the version passed.
+The motion was carried by the House of Commons, although Nickle himself voted against the version passed.
 It was not advanced to the Senate and no address to the King was ever made.